opengisch/QField/README.md

 * Get QGIS development libraries.
 QField normally uses bleeding edge QGIS code.
 Ideally install nightly builds or compile it on your own and install to a custom prefix path.
+See more about QGIS compilation [here](https://github.com/qgis/QGIS/blob/master/INSTALL.md).

 ```sh
 cd QField